EmotionFever/PAP/README.md

 # Movie Theatre Management program

 This program is capable of manage a movie theatre and a bar with a function GUI.
-More specifically manage tickets, rooms, sales, employees, clients, movies, movie sessions
+More specifically manage tickets, rooms, sales, employees, clients, movies, movie sessions.
-It's also capable of printing reports on pdf.
 The app is in Portuguese.

 ### Preview
-Link of a youtube video with a demo of this project: ...
+Link of a youtube video with a demo of this project: https://youtu.be/9v0_ginYi9g

 ## Getting Started